cheap vst alternatives

 Free alternative products to the BEST VST instruments and effects

-Last Updated on August 12, 2021 by IDS Team
+Last Updated on January 4, 2024 by IDS Team

-Sure, VSTs are great, and VSTs are usually much more cheaper than actual hardware music production tools.
-Still, when it comes to digital products, there will always be a free option.
 This is because digital is literally, well, digital meaning without physical form.
 This means that once some effort has been put into development, copying and distributing the product can be free of charge.
 This has in turn provided never before seen accessibility and democratisation of the music landscape.
-Now, all you need to make music is basically talent, a (fairly cheap) computer and your DAW of choice (which can also be free, of course).
-Let’s dive straight in and see what’s on “offer” in 2021:

 Serum free alternative plugin synth: Vital

-We start with the biggest one, in our oppinion.
+We start with the biggest one, in our opinion.
 So big that it is extremely hard not to use.
 Ok so we all know and love Serum, it is one of the best sounding and most powerful sound design tool there is.
 We stand by our words here, and we actually wrote a lot of articles here at idesignsound.com involving serum, such as a detailed comparison between Serum and Omnisphere and also there is an evergreen, always updated article on the top best VST synth which Serum won (on the Value/Budget choice).

 Thus, finding an alternative is a bit hard, but it is possible.
 Without further ado, we present the closest match in the free vst market for a Serum replacement: Vital.
 It comes pretty close in terms of power and sound quality, albeit it does have some bugs.